wp-plugins/smartbroker/readme.txt

 [sb_search_page_v2 size_min="10" size_max="70" size_low="15" size_high="30" price_min="100" price_max="10000000" price_low="30000" price_high="80000" keyword_examples="e.g. bow thruster" results_per_page="20"]

-**Theming**
+= Themeing =

+As of plugin v4.0, two themeing options are available, *Classic* and *Clean*.

+**Clean Theme**

+The clean theme, which is new in plugin v4.0, doesn't use any external themeing and relies instead on the existing WordPress theme.
+It is also responsive (so works better on small-screens) and touch-friendly.

+For any new SmartBroker system, we'd recommend using the Clean theme.

+> To use the clean theme, add the option *layout='clean'* to your shortcodes: For example, [sb_search_page_v2 layout='clean']

+This will work for [sb_listing_page_v2], [sb_search_page_v2], [sb_search_box_v2], [sb_search_box_small] and [sb_search_by_ref].

+When using the clean theme, the *Theme Settings* section is ignored in *Admin* -> *Settings* -> *SmartBroker*.

+**Classic Theme**

-This plugin uses the *jQuery UI* themeing framework, and the full set of themes are available to use.
+This theme uses the *jQuery UI* themeing framework, and the full set of themes are available to use.
 For theme samples, please go to the [jQuery UI theme gallery](http://jqueryui.com/themeroller/#themegallery "The jQuery UI theme gallery").

-The theme is set in Admin->Settings->SmartBroker.
+The theme you choose to use is then set in Admin->Settings->SmartBroker.

+= Getting your listings from your SmartBroker server to your WordPress site =

+Listings held of your SmartBroker server are automatically fed to your WordPress site live - once you add a boat to your server, it's immediately available on your site.
+However, a couple of basic details need to be complete before a listing will appear correctly:

+* The listing must have a length (sometimes listed as *LOA*)
+* The listing must have a price
+* The listing must have at least one exterior photo (called the *primary photo*)
+* The listing must not be listed as *offline*

 == Frequently Asked Questions ==